gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/app-support-gij-cloud.md

 * * *

 ## Atlassian Support End of Life

-**Important changes to Atlassian server and Data Center products**

-Atlassian is making changes to the server and Data Center products, including the end of sale for new server licenses on February 2, 2021 and the end of support for server on February 2, 2024.
-[Learn what this means for you](https://www.atlassian.com/migration/journey-to-cloud)

 We are dropping support for **Java 7**, **Jira 7.0 and older** and Internet Explorer 11.